microsoft/vscode-docs/blogs/2022/04/04/increase-productivity-with-containers.md

 Then what are developers doing with the rest of their time?
 Sure, there's time spent on important tasks like code design and searching "How to center a div in CSS", but an inordinate amount is spent on pure overhead – setting up projects, onboarding other developers, and troubleshooting issues that you can't seem to repro on your own machine.

-The VS Code team has used this insight as the heart of their research over the years: if we can reduce time spent on overhead, like [reading about environment setup](https://code.visualstudio.com/blogs/2022/03/08/the-tutorial-problem), then we can increase productivity time.
+The Visual Studio Code team has used this insight as the heart of their research over the years: if we can reduce time spent on overhead, like [reading about environment setup](https://code.visualstudio.com/blogs/2022/03/08/the-tutorial-problem), then we can increase productivity time.
 We have a vision where developers don't have to keep fighting the same battles over and over again.
 This means a consistent development setup that can handle the never-ending churn of version upgrades, configuration changes, and hardware refreshes.

 But what does the path look like to get us there?
 Let's examine the journey to increase developer productivity that has led us from local development, to container-based development, to the cloud.